QUATE General Information

 The examination is held in English or translated into the language of the host country given sufficient time to do so.

-National societies are encouraged to support QUATE examinations and if you have any questions about the exam or are interested in hosting one in your own country please contact either Mr Professor Allan Wilson, Examination administrator, at allan.wilson@lanarkshire.scot.nhs.uk or Dr Sandra Moslavac, Lead Examiner at (sandra.moslavac@agram-bolnica.hr)
+National societies are encouraged to support QUATE examinations.
+If you have any questions about the exam or are interested in hosting one in your own country, please contact Asst.
+Professor Sandra Moslavac, Lead Examiner at sandra.moslavac@gmail.com

 Further information for potential hosts is available here